aws-samples/amazon-neptune-samples/gremlin/twitter-like-app/README.md

 ### 2. Clone the repo

-Clone the `twitter-like-app` repo on the EC2 instance and run `mvn package`.
+Clone the `amazon-neptune-samples` repo on the EC2 instance and run `mvn package`.

 ```
 sudo yum install git